maxmahlke/ssos/docs/setup.rst

 Alternatively, you can clone the `GitHub Repository <https://github.com/maxmahlke/ssos>`_ or download the `zip file <https://github.com/maxmahlke/ssos/archive/master.zip>`_.

-The pipeline requires the following additional `python` packages: `astropy`, `numpy`, `pandas`, `scipy`, and `statsmodels`.
-You can install them using the following command within the package directory
+If not installing with `pip`, the package dependencies can be installed by running the following line within the package directory

 .. code-block:: bash